skaae/skaae.github.com/_posts/2014-06-26-Restricted-Boltzmann-Machines.md

 Note that we start at a random vector sampled from the probabilities given by the bias to the visible vectors.
 Initializing the visible vectors at random will not produce any digits.

 The videos below show how the RBM's converge.
-I did 1000 Gibbs steps and recorded the reconstruction for every 10th gibbs step.
+I did 1000 Gibbs steps and recorded the reconstruction for every 10th Gibbs step.

 Samples drawn from RBM trained with CD

 <iframe src="//www.youtube.com/embed/tD3kQmqNHw0" width="500" height="500" ></iframe>

-Samples drawn from RBM trained with persistent contrastive divergence
+Samples drawn from RBM trained with PCD

 <iframe src="//www.youtube.com/embed/c0xdBV70fgE" width="500" height="500" ></iframe>